 I've been reading books of old the legends and the myths

 It was utterly remarkable the amount of self-loathing a simple dinner at her older sister's home could bestow upon the youngest member of the Aldersley family.
 Truly, Piper tried her best to avoid gatherings with her sisters without the saving grace of her parents these days.
 If her sisters were left unchecked by their parents, Piper knew that the conversation would eventually drift to a place that, ultimately, would have the young girl banging her head against the wall: the concept of Piper's love life.
 It certainly didn't matter that Piper was independently a success, not as long as a certain finger on her left hand remained bare.
 Her two bachelor's degrees didn't make up for the lack of a boyfriend.
-Her master's degree didn't excuse that she was thirty years old and unwed.
+Her master's degree didn't excuse that she was twenty-five years old and unwed.
 Her successful business didn't pardon her lack of children.
 Her accomplishments, no matter how impressive, did not make up for the fact that she - as her eldest sister so frequently put it - "had thrown away a perfectly good man".
-It didn't matter that Piper had been twenty-four and hardly ready to be married, nor that she had broken up with Dawson a full six years ago.
+It didn't matter that Piper had been twenty-two and hardly ready to be married, nor that she had broken up with Dawson a full three years ago.

 Tonight's family dinner had been no exception to this rule.
 Piper had been innocently sitting on the living room floor playing the role of the ever doting aunt to Alice, her three year old absolute doll of a niece, when her older sisters had seized the opportunity to prey on the young woman.
 "When are you going to settle down and have a child of your own?"
 Poppy had crooned with Percy on her heels.
 Her response, that Jane Pawston was the only baby that Piper desired, was met with the familiar double eye roll that had been the summary of her childhood.
 The entire evening continued in such a manner, with her sisters making snide comments about Piper being continuously single and Piper consistently trying to move the conversation back to something other than her so-called 'biological clock'.
 It was when Poppy announced that she was pregnant - again - that Piper truly thought she'd be free of this line of conversation, but leave it to Percy to make a comment on how it was "such a shame that Piper had yet to experience the joy of motherhood".